sjm-practice/master-gatsby-front-end/README.md

 * ...

-## Left Off at:
+## Left Off at (completed):

-Section 24 - templating and styling single pizza page
+Section 26 -  Sourcing Data from an external API